Who we are

 The Registry is open from 8.30 am to 5.00 pm, on all business days, Monday to Friday.

 The members of the Tribunal who hear the cases are a President, Deputy Presidents and Panel Members.
 The President and Deputy Presidents (the Presidential Members), are lawyers (Magistrates) of long standing, experienced in the law generally and in conducting hearings in a variety of areas of the law.
-Panel Members are people who are members of the health professions (ie a s10(1) panel) and people who are not members of a health profession ((ie a s10(2) panel), that is a member of the community generally; all are appointed by the Governor on recommendation from the Minister for Health.
+Panel Members are people who are members of the health professions (ie a s10(1) panel) and people who are not members of a health profession ((ie a s10(2) panel), that is a member of the community generally; all are appointed by the Governor on recommendation from the Minister for Health and Wellbeing.

 To read more about panel members and their appointment, see the section called Appointments to the SAHPT.